cytoflow/cytoflow/README.md

 For the GUI, you additionally need:
 ```
 pyface >= 4.0
+pyqt >= 4.10
 ```

-Note that many of these packages have additional dependencies, including but not limited to `matplotlib`, `numpy`, `traits`, `decorator`, etc.
+Note that many of these packages have additional dependencies, including but not limited to `matplotlib`, `numpy`, `traitsui`, `decorator`, etc.
 I'm pretty sure that they're all well-behaved PyPI packages; you should be able to install all the above with `pip install` or the Canopy package manager.

-**I am a Linux user, and installing these packages is quite easy for me.
-I think it may be harder for Mac and Windows users; please write an install guide to help those that come after!**
+**Please note:** I am a Linux user, and installing these packages is quite easy for me.
+It may be harder for Mac and Windows users; please write an install guide to help those that come after!